-In the 2018 update to the IDSA/ASM joint guideline, A Guide to Utilization of the Microbiology Laboratory for Diagnosis of Infectious Diseases, concerning Mycobacterium tuberculosis, they recommend AFB smear or AFB culture when performing laboratory diagnosis.
+In the 2024 update to the IDSA/ASM joint guideline, A Guide to Utilization of the Microbiology Laboratory for Diagnosis of Infectious Diseases, concerning Mycobacterium tuberculosis, they recommend AFB smear or AFB culture when performing laboratory diagnosis.
 They do allow for the use of NAAT for diagnosing M. tuberculosis; however, they state, "A negative result does not rule out Mycobacterium tuberculosis."
-They also note that currently there is no commercially available, FDA-approved NAAT for mycobacteria for nonrespiratory samples.
+They also state "although most molecular tests have excellent sensitivity, a Mycobacterium tuberculosis NAAT test should be an adjunct to a culture and never ordered alone.
+No current commercial methods are FDA-cleared for these specimens, so laboratories must have validated the test they use."

 In cases of laboratory diagnosis of pulmonary infections in cystic fibrosis due to suspected Mycobacterium spp, they recommend performing a mycobacterial culture from the expectorated sputum, bronchoscopically obtained cultures, or other respiratory cultures.
-(Miller et al., 2018)
+(Miller et al., 2024)